viktor-shcherb/open-user-state/README.md

 where user state is kept.
 ### `GET /api/health`

 Returns a small JSON payload `{ status: 'ok' }` which can be used by the frontend to verify that the backend is running.
+A `HEAD` request returns the same headers without the body.

-### `POST /api/auth/github`
+### `GET|POST /api/auth/github`

 Initiates the OAuth login flow.
-The backend responds with a redirect to GitHub.
+The backend responds with a redirect to GitHub and accepts both `GET` and `POST` methods.
 From the browser you can trigger the flow with:

 ```ts
 await fetch('/api/auth/github', { method: 'POST', credentials: 'include' })